gristlekinginc/metsci-site-v2/blog/2025-06-29-How-Do-You-Keep-Your-Data.md

 ```

-Each LNS can be a bit different, but to get your Event log in the MeteoScientific LNS (which runs on a custom Chirpstack setup), go into Applications —> your application —> Devices —> your device and select the Events tab, then Download.
+Each LNS can be a bit different, but to get your Event log in the MeteoScientific LNS, go into Applications —> your application —> Devices —> your device and select the Events tab, then Download.

 <div style={{
   display: 'flex',